Premiered November 20, 2015.

 J.A.
 Morris says:

 The Night Before is a good comedy with solid performances by all the principles.
 Gordon-Levitt, Mackie and Rogen are convincing as old friends who would do anything for each other.
-Most of the other actors are also well-cast here.
+Most of the other actors are also well-cast.

 Michael Shannon is excellent as drug dealer Mr. Green.
-Shannon goes back and forth between menacing and caring, sometimes acting as sort of a "big brother" figure to the three friends.
+Shannon goes back and forth between menacing and caring, sometimes acting as sort of a "big brother" figure to the three friends, and scaring the daylights out of them during other parts of the film.

 I'll admit I'm not a fan of Miley Cyrus' music.
 But she's funny in a cameo where she plays herself.